TheNewBob/Olog/README.md

 	Olog::debug(testmessage, 2, "nd");
 	Olog::info(testmessage, 3, "rd");
 	Olog::warn(testmessage, 4, "th");
-	Olog::error(testmessage, 5, "th");
+	Olog::error(testmessage, 5, "th");	//This will just log an error, but not throw anything.

     //use a lambda to pass predicates to your asserts:
 	int a = 1;
 	int b = 2;
-	Olog::assertThat([&]() { return a > b; }, testmessage, 6, "th");  //this will terminate the simulation with a runtime exception, since it's false, and our current assert level is equal to our log level.
+	Olog::assertThat([&]() { return a > b; }, testmessage, 6, "th");  //this will log the passed message and terminate the simulation with a runtime exception, since it's false, and our current assert level is equal to our log level.
 If we'd raise the log level to info, this would not be evaluated.
 }
 ```